 Spelling errors may be identified by a wiggly line under the word - no more than 3 spellings appropriate to the child's ability should be given for correction.

-In sustained writing, the teacher will bracket a section / sentence / paragraph of text which should be re-written and improved in purple pen.
+At the end of a writing sequence, teachers will choose a sentence / paragraph of text which should be re-written and improved in purple pen.
 Teachers will discuss how to make improvements with the children.

 Mathematics